cisac/schema-image/README.md

   ]
 }
 ```
-and displyed in a graph
+and displayed in a graph
 ```javascript
     <SchemaLoader uri={uri}>
         {(schema, loading, err) => {